Services & Industries

 U.S. District Court for the District of Oregon

-Will is an associate in Tonkon Torp’s Litigation Department.
+Will is a partner in Tonkon Torp’s Litigation Department.
 He represents businesses and individuals in a variety of complex civil matters, with a particular emphasis on real estate and construction litigation—including commercial leasing, construction lien, property boundary, land use, and timber trespass disputes.
 In addition to his real estate litigation work, Will actively appears in state and federal court in matters concerning commercial contracts, consumer protection laws, corporate governance, and shareholder disputes.

 Will graduated Order of the Coif from the University of Oregon School of Law, where he was Executive Editor of the Oregon Law Review.
 During law school, Will was a fellow in the Wayne Morse Center for Law & Politics and received the Governor Paul Patterson Memorial Fellowship for his commitment to civic involvement.
 Additionally, he served as a judicial extern for the Honorable Michael J. McShane, United States District Judge for the District of Oregon, and also as a law clerk in the Civil Litigation Section of the Oregon Department of Justice’s Trial Division.